-The recent referendum on repealing the Eight Amendment (25/5/18) provided an ideal testing ground to probe public perceptions of media bias and in particular, to assess whether or not a ‘ bias’ actually exists in the Irish media.
+The recent referendum on repealing the Eighth Amendment (25/5/18) provided an ideal testing ground to probe public perceptions of media bias and in particular, to assess whether or not a ‘ bias’ actually exists in the Irish media.

 The notion of the media as some sort of Fourth Estate, fearlessly interrogating all sides without fear or favour, is an attractive idea especially in a functioning participative democracy.
-However, the accusation by conservatives is that the media, far from facilitating debate, is more likely to end up playing the role of active participant and campaigner in any debate especially one concerning social matters.
+However, the accusation by conservatives is that the media, far from facilitating debate, is more likely to end up playing the role of active participant and campaigner in any debate especially one concerning social issues.

 But just how close to reality is this in the case of the modern day Irish media?
 Is the media facilitating debate or simply cheerleading one side in that debate?
 If the latter is the case, what are the implications for journalism and indeed the future of the media industry?

 New-Ireland.com commissioned Amarach Research* to poll the public on these questions.
 Amarach Research conducted a poll of 1,000 people across a representative demographic sample as the campaigns and media coverage were in progress (May 16th – 21st).
 Respondents were asked questions aimed at probing their perceptions of a ‘media bias’ and also, the effect of this perception on their habits as media consumers.

 In the survey, respondents were asked: ‘With reference to the upcoming referendum on the Eighth Amendment, in your opinion, which side of the vote does Irish media coverage broadly favour?’
 While 28% replied that the Irish media was neutral on the topic, the largest number – 42% - indicated that the media favoured a Yes vote.
 17% said it favoured a No vote and the remaining 13% opted for ‘Don’t know’.